adinaamzarescu/String_Processing_Algorithms/README.md

 ## Copyright 2021 Adina-Maria Amzarescu 321CA

 This is a project that tests 2 string processing algorithms, **Rabin-Karp** and **Knuth-Morris-Pratt**.
-The algoriths were tested in C language.
+The algorithms were tested in C language.

 ______________________________________________________________________________________________________________